Prohibition: Canada

 Indigenous peoples in Canada were subject to prohibitory alcohol laws under the Indian Act of 1876.
 Sections of the Indian Act regarding liquor were not repealed for over a hundred years, until 1985.

 An official, but non-binding, federal referendum on prohibition was held in 1898.
 Prime Minister Wilfrid Laurier's government chose not to introduce a federal bill on prohibition, mindful of the strong antipathy in Quebec.
-As a result, Canadian prohibition was instead enacted through laws passed by the provinces during the first twenty years of the 20th century, especially during the 1910s.
+As a result, Canadian prohibition was instead enacted through laws passed by the provinces during the first 20 years of the 20th century, especially during the 1910s.
 Canada did, however, enact a national prohibition from 1918 to 1920 as a temporary wartime measure.
 Much of the rum-running during prohibition took place in Windsor, Ontario.
 The provinces later repealed their prohibition laws, mostly during the 1920s, although some local municipalities remain dry.

 Mexico

-Some communities in the southern Mexican state of Chiapas of are under the control of the libertarian socialist Zapatista Army of National Liberation, and often ban alcohol as part of what was described as "a collective decision".
+Some communities in the southern Mexican state of Chiapas are under the control of the libertarian socialist Zapatista Army of National Liberation, and often ban alcohol as part of what was described as "a collective decision".
 This prohibition has been used by many villages as a way to decrease domestic violence and has generally been favored by women.
 This prohibition, however, is not recognized by federal Mexican law as the Zapatista movement is strongly opposed by the federal government.

-The sale and purchase of alcohol is prohibited on and the night before certain national holidays, such as Natalicio de Benito Juárez (birthdate of Benito Juárez) and Día de la Revolución, which are meant to be dry nationally.
+The sale and purchase of alcohol is prohibited on and the night before certain national holidays (Fiestas Patrias), such as the birthdate of Benito Juárez and Día de la Revolución, which are meant to be dry nationally.
 The same "dry law" applies to the days before presidential elections every six years.